moustafa-hasan/Finding-Donors-for-CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Overview
+CharityML is a fictitious charitable organization located in the heart of Silicon Valley that was created to provide financial support to people wanting to learn machine learning.
+After sending nearly 32,000 messages to people in the community, CharityML determined that every donation they received came from someone who was making more than $50,000 annually.
+To expand the base of potential donors, CharityML has decided to send letters to Californians, but only to those most likely to donate to the charity.

+### Project Goal
+My goal in this project is to evaluate and optimize several different supervised learners to determine the best algorithm to identify CharityML potential donors and reduce the overhead cost of sending mail.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: